Wojtek242/route0/README.md

 ```
 git clone https://github.com/Wojtek242/route0.git
 ```

-If you would prefer to set up your own environment, you can follow these [instructions](platform.md).
-They describe the steps needed to produce the exact same VM image available above.

 Note that both Mininet and FRR are developed primarily for Linux so if you have a different operating system you will have to use some form of virtualisation.